 I like to let the chocolate set a little bit to cool down before using, like 2-5 minutes.
 If your chocolate is too thick, add a teaspoon of canola or vegetable oil to your melted chocolate and mix.
 Add more if needed, but don't go overboard, otherwise, your chocolate could become too runny or melt easier when it's above room temperature.

 In the end, tempering chocolate the microwave way, you have less items to clean, it's fast and painless!!!
-I just prefer easy, so if you do too, microwave away!
+I just prefer easy, so if you do too, microwave away with these easy microwave chocolate tips!

 Want to make your own chocolate?
 Here's the Guide to Making Homemade Chocolate over at the Porch!